proycon/LaMachine/CONTRIBUTING.md

      msg: "This software is not supported on Mac OS X or CentOS"
    when: ansible_distribution|lower == "macosx" or ansible_distribution|lower == "centos"
 ```

+## Software Metadata

+LaMachine attempts to register software metadata of all software it explicitly installs, the ``lamachine-register`` role
+that is invoked by various installation procedures takes care of this.
+The metadata is collected in a
+``lamachine-registry.json`` file and is converted from various formats to [Codemeta](https://codemeta.github.io),
+ensuring a unified metadata format.
+Metadata from certain sources such as the Python Package Index or CRAN can be
+converted quite well.
+You can place a ``codemeta.json`` file in the root of your source code repository which LaMachine
+will automatically use.
+Alternatively, you can augment metadata from the ansible roles if updating the upstream project
+is not an option.

+Within LaMachine, the ``lamachine-list`` allows users to access the available metadata from the command line.

 ## Testing